 Macau Tower is one of the world’s tallest observation towers with its 338 meters and it is the best place for a 360° view of the city.
 Once got the top, you can experience the Skywalk and take a stroll around the outer perimeter that encircles the tower.

-If you are curious about Macau and its 400 years history, don’t miss the several museums through the city.
-The most visited is around the Museum of Macau where you can learn more about history, culture and development of the city.
+If you are curious about Macau and its 400 years history, don’t miss the several museums throughout the city.
+The most visited is around the Museum of Macau where you can learn more about the history, culture and development of the city.

 5) Try your luck at a casino

 If you are interested to gamble or not that’s not important because it is an “amazing show” so, if you are in Macau, you must do this experience.
-The “Las Vagas of the Far East” boasts more than 30 casinos located on the Macau Peninsula and Taipa Island and most of them are inside the world-class hotels.
+The “Las Vagas of the Far East” boasts more than 30 casinos located on the Macau Peninsula and Taipa Island and most of them are inside world-class hotels.
 Once there, you will get why gambling tourism is the city’s biggest source.

 6) Taste local food

-Macau cuisine is intermixed with Portuguese, South Asian and Chinese flavors so don’t miss this opportunity and taste the local dishes like the egg tarts, the pork chop buns and serradura, the Bacalhau fried rice, the Arroz de Marisco, the prawn roe noodles or the crab congee.
+Macau cuisine is intermixed with Portuguese, South Asian and Chinese flavours so don’t miss this opportunity and taste the local dishes like the egg tarts, the pork chop buns and serradura, the Bacalhau fried rice, the Arroz de Marisco, the prawn roe noodles or the crab congee.

 7) Enjoy the nature

-Full of beautiful spots, Macau offers different places for enjoying the nature like the Hac Sa Beach (black sand in cantonese), a natural area 1,350 meters long and popular location for water sports and star-gazing.
+Full of beautiful spots, Macau offers different places for enjoying nature like the Hac Sa Beach (black sand in Cantonese), a natural area 1,350 meters long and a popular location for water sports and star-gazing.